Our inference server had 24 CPU cores, a mostly idle GPU, and only 10 concurrent requests. Yet average latency exceeded eight seconds.

 CPU Cores

-At the top, we have FastAPI/Uvicorn, which handles concurrent web connections.
-Beneath it is PyTorch, which coordinates the neural network graph execution.
-But PyTorch itself doesn’t actually perform the core matrix arithmetic (like matrix multiplication).
-For that, it delegates to low-level, highly optimized native C and C++ math libraries:
+FastAPI/Uvicorn handles concurrent web connections.
+PyTorch coordinates the neural network graph.
+But PyTorch doesn’t perform the raw matrix math.
+It delegates that arithmetic to low-level C and C++ libraries:

-These native libraries were designed for High-Performance Computing (HPC) environments, where a single program runs on a dedicated machine and expects to utilize every core for a single calculation.
-MKL and OpenMP query the host core count and spawn a worker thread pool matching it.
+These libraries were designed for high-performance computing, where a single program runs on a dedicated machine and expects to use every core.
+MKL and OpenMP query the host core count and spawn a thread pool matching it.
 They assume they own the hardware.

-While this behavior is perfect for a Jupyter notebook running on a developer’s workstation, it is hostile in a web server or background job runner.
-Web servers scale by handling independent requests concurrently using separate processes or threads.
+While this is great for a Jupyter notebook, it is hostile to a web server.
+Web servers scale by handling independent requests concurrently.

-If Uvicorn or Rails runs 10 workers on our 24-core server, each worker process makes its own PyTorch calls.
-PyTorch delegates to OpenMP, which independently spawns 24 threads per request.
-None of the workers are aware of each other.
+If Uvicorn runs 10 workers on a 24-core server, each worker process makes its own PyTorch calls.
+PyTorch delegates to OpenMP, which spawns 24 threads per request, unaware of the other processes.

 10 Concurrent Requests